-Canada's banking system has consistently been ranked in the top ten globally for soundness by the World Economic Forum.
-The private sector financing industry in Canada is dominated by six banks, all of which are federally regulated.
-These banks (The Toronto-Dominion Bank, Royal Bank of Canada, The Bank of Nova Scotia, Bank of Montreal, Canadian Imperial Bank of Commerce and National Bank) are, by Canadian standards, very large, well-capitalized and have significant international interests.
-Canada was a signatory to the Basel Accord and the major banks have all exceeded the minimum capital and liquidity requirements established under Basel III.
+Canada's major banks are world-class organizations that have consistently been ranked in the top ten globally for soundness by the World Economic Forum for the past decade.
+The private sector financing industry in Canada is dominated by six such banks, all of which are federally regulated.
+These banks (The Toronto-Dominion Bank, Royal Bank of Canada, The Bank of Nova Scotia, Bank of Montreal, Canadian Imperial Bank of Commerce and National Bank) are. by Canadian standards, very large, well-capitalized and have significant international interests.
+Canada was a signatory to the Basel Accord and the major banks have, since 2013, all exceeded the minimum capital requirements established under Basel III.
 These banks have also implemented the IFRS 9 reporting standard.

-In addition to the six banks noted above, there are approximately 29 other domestic banks (collectively referred to as "Schedule I Banks"), notable among which are HSBC Bank Canada and Laurentian Bank of Canada.
-There are also approximately 15 subsidiaries of large international banks operating in Canada (referred to as "Schedule II Banks").
+In addition to the six banks noted above, there are approximately 27 other domestic banks (collectively referred to as "Schedule I Banks"), notable among which are HSBC Bank Canada and Laurentian Bank of Canada.
+There are also approximately 12 subsidiaries of large international banks operating in Canada (referred to as "Schedule II Banks").
 As well, large international banks may also operate in Canada through branches rather than solely through their subsidiary.
 These branches (referred to as "Schedule III Banks") will consist of either fullservice branches, which may engage in consumer and commercial financing and other financial services activities permitted to Schedule I and II Banks (subject to certain exception), or lending branches, which have more limited powers and are more suited to cater to the borrowing needs of principally small and medium-sized businesses, credit card and consumer loan markets and commercial lending.

 As in a number of other countries, the four pillars of finance in Canada (banks, securities, insurance and real estate) have largely been dismantled.
 Canadian banks now have significant ownership stakes in the brokerage industry, the trust industry and the insurance industry.
-More recently, Canadian banks have also been allowed to invest in the financial technology sector.

-Other Financial Institutions and Alternate Forms of Financing regime in 2012 for those institutions that choose it, nearly all credit unions remain provincially regulated.
+Other Financial Institutions and Alternate Forms of Financing choose it, nearly all credit unions remain provincially regulated.

-Almost one in four Canadians use credit unions.
+Approximately one in five Canadians use credit unions.
 The largest association of credit unions, Desjardins Group, is large enough to compete with the big six Canadian chartered banks.
-Although Canada implemented a federal credit union regulatory
+Although Canada implemented a federal credit union regulatory regime in 2012 for those institutions that